selkamand/tidyjaccard/README.md

 1.  **sample_identifier**: This column should contain unique identifiers for each sample in your dataset.

-2.  **feature**: Each row in this column defines an element within the set corresponding to the respective sample identifier.
+2.  **set**: Each row in this column defines an element within the set corresponding to the respective sample identifier.
 This column plays a pivotal role in calculating Jaccard similarity.

-Specific columns don’t matter
+Names of columns doesn’t matter.

 ## Installation